inveniosoftware/rfcs/rfcs/framework-0040-relations.md

 }
 ```

-A relation is an object with a single key ``id`` with a string value for a persistent identifier for the related record.
+A relation is an object with an ``id`` key whose value is the persistent identifier of the related record as a string.

 A relation is considered dereferenced if it contains more than one key.